USS Ashuelot: Exploring the Yangtze, 1874

-Five days later, Ashuelot got underway to survey the Li-Sye-Chan Channel and—after completing that task—arrived at Chinkiang on 16 May.
-Following a call on the taotai of that region, Matthews headed upstream and reached Nanking on the 21st.
+Five days later, Ashuelot got underway to survey the Li-Sye-Chan Channel and—after completing that task—arrived at Zhenjiang on 16 May.
+Following a call on the daotai of that region, Matthews headed upstream and reached Nanjing on the 21st.
 There he learned that the viceroy was deeply troubled by reports of a Japanese expedition to Formosa and assured him that the United States was not participating in the invasion.

-At each stop during his continuing ascent—Kiukiang, Wuchang, Hankow, Fow-Kow, and Kweichowfu—the ship's captain exchanged courtesies with the local officials.
-After Ashuelot crossed Tungting Lake, she found that rapid current, sharp bends, and the narrowing of the stream significantly slowed her progress and greatly increased the difficulty and danger of her movement.
+At each stop during his continuing ascent—Jiujiang, Wuchang, Hankou, Fow-Kow, and Guizhoufu—the ship's captain exchanged courtesies with the local officials.
+After Ashuelot crossed Dongting Lake, she found that rapid current, sharp bends, and the narrowing of the stream significantly slowed her progress and greatly increased the difficulty and danger of her movement.
 As a result, soon after the ship reached Yichang, Matthews and a small party of officers and guests disembarked and made an eight-day march on up the Yangtze Valley to determine whether or not it would be prudent for him to attempt to take the ship still higher.
-The overland journey brought the party to Kweifu.
-After a two-day visit, the Americans boarded a junk which took them back downriver to Ashuelot at Ichang.
+The overland journey brought the party to Guizhoufu.
+After a two-day visit, the Americans boarded a junk which took them back downriver to the Ashuelot at Yichang.
 Matthews' observation of the gorges and rapids during the return passage convinced him that only an especially designed and highly powerful paddle-wheel steamer—whose wheels were powered independently by separate engines—could safely negotiate that part of the upper Yangtze.

 Thus, instead of continuing the voyage inland after returning to his ship, Matthews turned the vessel seaward and reached Shanghai on 21 July.
 Nevertheless, Ashuelot's exploratory voyage from Shanghai to Yichang had blazed a watery trail almost a thousand miles into China—one to be followed until the eve of World War II by the long list of American riverine men-of-war known as the Yangtze Patrol.